 Novo Nordisk's position

-- Remediate any adverse human rights impacts that our business causes or contributes to
+- Seek to best remediate or participate in the remediation of any actual adverse human rights impacts that our business causes or contributes to;

 Clinical trials ethics